 - Do not operate the engine in a confined space where dangerous carbon monoxide fumes can collect. - 2.
 Only operate in good light, keeping away from holes and hidden hazards. - Before attempting to start the engine, disengage all attachments, shift into neutral, and engage the parking brake.
 Only start engine from the operator's position. - Use seat belts if provided. - 4.
-Remember there is no such thing as a safe slope. - Travel on grass slopes requires particular care. - To guard against overturning: - [1] Do not stop or start suddenly when going up or downhill. - [2] Engage clutch slowly, always keep machine in gear, especially when traveling downhill. - [3] Machine speeds should be kept low on slopes and during tight turns. - [4] Stay alert for humps and hollows and other hidden hazards. - [5] Never operate across the face of the slope, unless the machine is designed for this purpose. - [6] Never drive the machine on a slope with an angle of gradient that is greater than that specified or in a place where there is a danger of the machine slipping. - Never operate with the discharge deflector raised, removed or altered, unless using a grass catcher. - Do not crawl under the machine while it is in operation.
+Remember there is no such thing as a safe slope. - Travel on grass slopes requires particular care. - To guard against overturning: - [1] Do not stop or start suddenly when going up or downhill. - [2] Engage clutch slowly, always keep machine in gear, especially when traveling downhill. - [3] Machine speeds should be kept low on slopes and during tight turns. - [4] Stay alert for humps and hollows and other hidden hazards. - [5] Never operate across the face of the slope, unless the machine is designed for this purpose. - [6] Never drive the machine on a slope with an angle of gradient that is greater than that specified or in a place where there is a danger of the machine slipping.

-- 6. Do not change the engine governor settings or overspeed the engine. - Operating the engine at excessive speed may increase the hazard of personal injury. - 7.
+- 5. Never operate the machine with damaged guards, shields, or without safety protective devices in place. - Be sure all interlocks are attached, adjusted and functioning properly. - Do not change the engine governor settings or overspeed the engine.
+Operating the engine at excessive speed may increase the hazard of personal injury. - 7.
 Do the following before leaving the operator's position. - [1] Stop on level ground. - [2] Lower the attachments. - [3] Change into neutral and set the parking brake. - [4] Stop the engine and remove the key. - 8.
 Disengage the drive to attachments, stop the engine, and remove the ignition key in the following conditions. - [1] Before refueling. - [2] Before cleaning blockages. - [3] Before checking, cleaning or working the machine. - [4] After striking a foreign object or if an abnormal vibration occurs.
 Inspect the machine for damage and make repairs before restarting and operating the equipment. - 9.
 Keep hands and feet away from the rotating parts. - 10.
 Look behind and down before backing up to be sure of a clear path. - 11.
 Do not carry passengers. - 12.
 Never operate while people, especially children, or pets are nearby. - 13.
 Slow down and use caution when making turns and crossing roads and sidewalks. - 14.
 Do not operate the machine under the influence of alcohol or drugs. - 15.
 Take care when loading or unloading the machine into a trailer or a truck.
-Load or unload the machine in a flat and safe place.

-Before loading or unloading, set the parking brake on the truck or trailer, stop the engine, and chock the wheels.
+Load or unload the machine in a flat and safe place. - Before loading or unloading, set the parking brake on the truck or trailer, stop the engine, and chock the wheels.